-Level II fieldwork experiences occur in the community at two separate clinical sites.
-The experiences are full-time as defined by the clinical site, for 12 weeks, in accordance with Accreditation Council of Occupational Therapy Education (ACOTE) standards.
+Level II fieldwork experience is a twelve-week, full-time, supervised clinical experience in a clinic environment, hospital, school or community agency.
+It focuses on developing and integrating clinical skills and professional behaviors in designated practice areas of occupational therapy for competence as an entry-level practitioner.
+Level II fieldwork experiences occur in the community at two separate clinical sites and are designed in accordance with Accreditation Council of Occupational Therapy Education (ACOTE) standards.
 Level II fieldwork experiences occur at the end of the academic program.

 WMU uses CastleBranch to track all student records including background checks, immunizations history and titers (MMR, varicella, Hepatitis B), drug screens, training and certifications.

-Our students have access to fieldwork site information through the OneDrive, our online informational storage system.
-Students have access to AOTA Data Forms, previous student evaluations of fieldwork experience forms, site visit reports, contracts and all other documentation provided by the site for student review (weekly expectations, site specific objectives, etc.).
+Our students have access to fieldwork site information through the OneDrive, our online information storage system.
+Students have access to AOTA Data Forms, previous student evaluations of fieldwork experience (SEFWE) forms, site visit reports, student affiliation agreements and all other documentation provided by the site for student review (weekly expectations, site specific objectives, etc.).
 We require that students review all available material associated with the site they have been assigned prior to their start date.

 During level II fieldwork, students are required to participate in online course discussions with emphasis on reflecting on psychosocial factors impacting occupational performance, ethics and evidence-based practice as it relates to their fieldwork experience while respecting site confidentiality.